 What if the dormant company then becomes active again?

 Most dormant companies will become active again at some point in their lives.
 If your company become active (for example, by starting to trade), you must notify HMRC within three months.
-The easiest way is to use HMRC’s online registration service to inform them that the company is now active.
+The easiest way is to use HMRC’s online process to inform them that the company is now active.
+This will require you to log in to or register for a business tax account.

 Inform Direct makes it quick and easy to maintain statutory registers, manage company records and submit filings to Companies House at the touch of a button.